 U.S. Attorney's Office, District of South Dakota

-United States Attorney Ron Parsons announced that an Eagle Butte, South Dakota, man has been indicted by a federal grand jury for Possession of a Firearm by a Prohibited Person and Possession of a Firearm with an Obliterated Serial Number.
+Acting United States Attorney Dennis R. Holmes announced that an Eagle Butte, South Dakota, man has been indicted by a federal grand jury for Prohibited Person in Possession of a Firearm.

-Neil Blue Coat, age 35, was indicted on August 11, 2020.
-He appeared before U.S. Magistrate Judge Mark A. Moreno on September 14, 2020, and pled not guilty to the Indictment.
+Tahlon Ducheneaux, age 28, was indicted on July 13, 2021.
+He appeared before U.S. Magistrate Judge Mark A. Moreno on July 19, 2021, and pled not guilty to the Indictment.

-The charges are merely accusations and Blue Coat is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and Ducheneaux is presumed innocent until and unless proven guilty.

-The investigation is being conducted by the Northern Plains Safe Trails Drug Enforcement Task Force, the Cheyenne River Sioux Tribe Law Enforcement Services, and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
-Assistant U.S. Attorney Cameron J. Cook is prosecuting the case.
+The investigation is being conducted by the Cheyenne River Sioux Tribe and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+Assistant U.S. Attorney Meghan N. Dilges is prosecuting the case.

 Project Safe Neighborhoods